flexiblepower/fpai-documentation/Architecture.md

 ## Introduction

 Over the years a lot of different *Demand Side Management* (DSM) approaches have been developed.
-Unfortunately these DMS approaches are not interoperable.
+Unfortunately these DSM approaches are not interoperable.
 A similar issue can be identified on the appliance level.
 Appliances provide the flexibility that is being exploited by DSM.
 To begin with there a lot of different appliances (washing machines, Combined Heat Power Systems, PV panels, fridges, etc.).
 They also use different protocols for communication (Zigbee, Z-wave, WiFi, PLC, etc.).

 All this variety on both the DSM and appliance level presents *Energy Management Systems* (EMS) with a big challenge.
 This challenge is depicted below.